-$$\beta{\tau} = -\frac{b}{1+b}Q{\eta}(\tau) - \frac{1}{1+b}a,$$ which implies that the coefficient β{τ} becomes increasingly negative for higher stock return quantiles if and only if b > 0.
+$$\beta{\tau} = -\frac{b}{1+b}Q{\eta}(\tau) - \frac{1}{1+b}a,$$ (5)

 Apart from incomplete information about the cross-sectional distribution of fire sales, other considerations could also motivate the preferred fire sales of better performing stocks.
-U.S. tax law encourages mutual funds to pass on capital gains from asset sales to investors because the marginal tax rate for funds is typically higher than the rate for investors.
-To further minimize investors' capital gains taxes, fund managers may have an incentive to realize capital gains during the market downturn, when fund investors might have more capital losses from elsewhere to offset these gains.
-(Seida and Wempe, 2000.)7 By contrast, the fund window dressing literature (see, for example, O'Neal (2001), Meier and Schaumburg (2006), and Sias (2006)) argues that poorly performing funds are particularly prone to concealing their poor stock picks by replacing underperforming stocks with overperforming stocks just before they report their asset holdings, suggesting that stocks in the lower performance quantiles are more likely to be sold by distressed funds.
+US tax law encourages mutual funds to pass on capital gains from asset sales to investors because the marginal tax rate for funds is typically higher than the rate for investors.
+To further minimize investors' capital gains taxes, fund managers may have an incentive to realize capital gains during the market downturn, when fund investors might have more capital losses from elsewhere to offset these gains (Seida and Wempe, 2000).7 In contrast, the fund window dressing literature (e.g., O'Neal, 2001; Meier and Schaumburg, 2006; Sias, 2006) argues that poorly performing funds are particularly prone to concealing their poor stock picks by replacing underperforming stocks with overperforming stocks just before they report their asset holdings, suggesting that stocks in the lower performance quantiles are more likely to be sold by distressed funds.